Our fixed fees for Criminal Defence Services.

 • For guilty plea cases, this will depending on the court date for the final hearing.
 For not guilty pleas the average timespan is 3- 6 months.

-If it transpires that your case can be dealt with on a fixed basis, then our costs for summary only motoring offences are as follows:
+If your case can be dealt with on a fixed basis, then our costs for summary only motoring offences are as follows:

 • One hearing for a guilty plea and mitigation or first attendance entering not guilty plea and arranging a trial date, our fixed fee ranges from £500-£1000 +VAT (£600-£1,200 inclusive of VAT)